rickybassom/gmn-python-api/docs/rest_api.md

 }
 ```

-#### Get all recorded meteors on the 24th of July 2019 ordered by velocity
+#### Get all recorded meteors on the 26th of December 2018 ordered by geostationary velocity

 ```sh
 GET https://explore.globalmeteornetwork.org/gmn_rest_api/meteor_summary?where=date(beginning_utc_time)='2018-12-26'&order_by=vgeo_km_s DESC